ubirch/ubirch-protocol-js/README.md

 This library offers basic functionality to support Ubirch Protocol Verification for ECDSA/EDDSA(ed25519) Keys.
 It has three fundamental functions: _verify_, _verify with UUID_ and _verify with Key service_.

+In addition version 0.1.0 also provides functionality to create UPP certificates for type SINGED UPP.

 1. [Interface Description](#interface-description)
 2. [Install from NPM](#installing-from-npm)
 3. [Building from Sources](#building-from-sources)